 What if my student requires accommodations?

-Students with disabilities for which accommodations may be necessary who are taking Early Start courses should contact the Office of the Vice President of Academic and Student Success at 406-377-9418 to coordinate a request for disability assistance.
-Accommodations for Concurrent Enrollment courses will be made through the high school.
+Students taking Early Start courses that may have disabilities for which accommodations may be necessary can request assistance.
+Contact the Office of the Dean of Academics and Student Affairs at 406.377.9434 to coordinate a request for disability assistance.
+Accommodations for Concurrent Enrollment students will be made through the high school.